The capital of Chile met us with wonderful weather, and we are eagerly going to the city center to get acquainted with its sights.

 On the east coast of Easter Island in Hutuichi Bay, there is the largest ritual complex – Ahu Tongariki.

 Here on a pedestal there are 15 stone idols of different types and sizes.
 The largest of them “Patro” is 10 meters high and weighs 82 tons.

 At dawn, the moai Ahu Tongariki are especially beautiful and mysterious.
 Being here it seems that we have returned five hundred years ago to the ancient history of the island.

-On the west coast of the island, on the outskirts of Hanga Roa, is Ahu Tahai.
+On the west coast of the island, on the outskirts of Hanga Roa, is located Ahu Tahai.

 Here moai of various shapes and sizes are placed on three ceremonial platforms.